On Lie's classification of nonsolvable subalgebras of vector fields on the plane: Introduction

 \section{Introduction}

-Lie's results in his collected papers \cite[Vol.~3]{LiEn1} and their proofs continue to remain inaccessible to this day.
-The main reasons seem to be the sheer volume of his work, the language and above all the ideas that are routinely applied by contemporary Lie theorists --- like those of highest weights and root systems --- were invented after his time.
-Lie's proofs are given in \cite[p.~1--109]{LiEn1}.
-The paper of Gonz\'alez-L\'opez, Kamran and Olver, \cite{GKO}, gives a list of all the finite dimensional subalgebras in the plane.
-However, they concentrate mostly on the primitive Lie algebras and do not give details about the imprimitive Lie algebras.
-The reason is that they prove that the classification of imprimitive Lie algebras is the same for complex and real Lie algebras and refer to Volume 3 of Lie's collected papers for proofs.
+Lie's results in his collected papers \cite[Vol.~3]{LiEn1} and their proofs continue to remain difficult to access.
+The main reason seems to be the sheer volume of his work, the language and above all the ideas that are routinely applied by contemporary Lie theorists --- like those of highest weights and root systems --- were invented after his time.
+If one applies these ideas, the proofs simplify considerably --- as shown in this paper.

+Lie always worked with complex analytic vector fields and in this paper all Lie algebras considered are of the same type.

+The classification of Lie is local: he considered two Lie algebras of vector fields $L_1$ and $L_2$ defined on connected open subsets $U_1\, \subset\, {\mathbb C}^N$ and $U_2\, \subset\, {\mathbb C}^N$ respectively to be equivalent if by a local analytic change of variables, one can be transformed onto the other; see \cite{ABF3} for a more precise formulation.

+Lie's classifications were based on the nature of generic orbits, whether the algebra was transitive or intransitive, whether it was primitive or imprimitive --- meaning that it had an invariant foliation (see Section \ref{se2} for a precise definition).
+The proofs of Lie are given in \cite[p.~1--109]{LiEn1} and in the English translation \cite[p.~40--131]{Me}.

+The classifications are not given in terms of the algebras being solvable, semisimple or Levi--decomposable, but in geometric terms.
+The book \cite{AH} is also a translation of \cite{LiEn1} with commentaries by the authors.

+The paper of Gonz\'alez-L\'opez, Kamran and Olver, \cite{GKO}, is concerned mostly with primitive Lie algebras on the real plane and they do not give details about the imprimitive Lie algebras, because they prove that the classification of imprimitive Lie algebras in the complex and real plane are the same and refer to \cite{LiEn1} for proofs.

-In the papers \cite{ABF2,ABF3}, the authors reprove the results of Lie for solvable and semisimple Lie algebras by using basic representation theory and the theory of root systems.
-The work \cite{ABF1} is a basic paper for the algebraic viewpoint on the classifications of finite dimensional semisimple algebras of vector fields on ${\mathbb C}^N$.
+In the paper \cite{ABF2}, the authors reprove the results of Lie for solvable Lie algebras of vector fields over the plane using representation theory and partial differential equations.
+The paper \cite{ABF3} classifies semisimple Lie algebras of vector fields over ${\mathbb C}^N$ of maximal rank using representation theory and the theory of root systems, as well as the results and methodology of \cite{ABF1}, which is a basic paper regarding the algebraic viewpoint on the classifications of finite dimensional semisimple algebras of vector fields on ${\mathbb C}^N$.

-In this paper, using similar ideas, we give details for the classification of finite dimensional Lie algebras of vector fields in the plane that have a proper Levi decomposition.
-The main result of this paper is as follows:
+In this paper, using similar ideas, we give details for the classification of finite dimensional Lie algebras of vector fields on the plane that have a proper Levi decomposition.